dthompson-jti/safety-check-app-concept/docs/CSS-PRINCIPLES.md

 -   **Problem:** A component has a special status that needs to be communicated visually at a glance.
 For example, a `CheckCard` for a resident with a **Special Classification (e.g., Suicide Watch)** uses this pattern to overlay a small shield or alert icon on top of the main room icon.
 -   **Solution:** A wrapper `div` with `position: relative` is placed around the base icon.
 A second, smaller "badge" icon is then absolutely positioned at the top-right corner of the wrapper.
 -   **Implementation:** The badge icon is given a smaller `font-size` and a matching `opsz` (optical size) for clarity, and a `text-shadow` can be used to lift it visually from the base icon.
 This creates a clean, scalable, and high-craft way to badge icons with status indicators.

+#### The Fixed Footer & CSS Variable Contract

+To ensure UI elements like toasts can reliably appear *above* the `FloatingFooter` without hardcoding pixel values, we use a CSS variable contract.

+-   **The Contract:** The `<FloatingFooter>` component uses a `useLayoutEffect` hook to measure its own rendered height.
+It then sets this value as a global CSS variable on the root `<html>` element: `--footer-height`.
+-   **Consumption:** Any absolutely positioned element (like the `.toast-viewport`) can then use this variable in a `calc()` function to dynamically position itself relative to the footer (e.g., `bottom: calc(var(--footer-height) + 16px)`).
+-   This decouples the components, allowing the footer's design to change without breaking the layout of other elements.